 For new intakes course fees are reviewed and published annually for each mode of delivery.
 Tuition fees are fixed for the duration of a course at the rate confirmed in the offer letter.
 For further information see:

-The course has been developed to be compatible with competency clusters outlined in the Royal Pharmaceutical Society Advanced Pharmacy Framework; is mapped to core dimensions within the NHS Knowledge and Skills Framework; and subject to University quality assurance procedures.
+The course has been developed to be compatible with advanced pharmacy frameworks, is mapped to core dimensions within the NHS Knowledge and Skills Framework and is subject to University quality assurance procedures.

 Taking this course, you will have access to some of the world's best facilities.

 We've invested more than £100 million in the development of our campus, new facilities and new resources.University Wide Facilities